shaliniraju25/Illuminating-Insights-for-Global-Electronics/README.md

 Store Performance: Evaluated stores based on sales, size, and operational data.
 Geographical Analysis: Analyzed regional sales performance to pinpoint high-performing areas.

-# Overall Analysis:
+# 1.Overall Analysis:
 After seeing the total revenue, it has been understood that the sales from north American stores are the highest.
 There are very less number of stores in Australia which can cost us the opportunity.
 Spreading the company across the Australia can help the company grow its sales well
 ![image](https://github.com/user-attachments/assets/be07e17b-ec36-41f6-a71d-d31272529b3e)

-# Store Size analysis:
+# 2.Store Size analysis:
 We can see that the stores with the area between 1750 to 2000 are contributing to morethan 50% of the entire sales.
 We can see the stores with the highest area are not the highest selling.
 ![image](https://github.com/user-attachments/assets/133f0d2b-d501-4f8f-a57f-117424bded5d)

-# Store Age analysis:
+# 3.Store Age analysis:
 If the age of the store is between 10-15 then they are contributing to the highest amount of sales.
 ![image](https://github.com/user-attachments/assets/e3489ad1-8544-4b6c-a2dc-bb6b34e5e66d)